FlorianWilk/SpotMicroAI/README.md

 There is no real Training-Code yet.
 I started to create a simple OpenAI-Gym-Environment, but have not finished it yet :/

-## my Hardware-Todos
+### Hardware-Todos

- - solve PowerSupply - use an additional VoltageRegulator 7,4->5V for the Jetson Nano
+ - use an additional VoltageRegulator 7,4->5V for the Jetson Nano
- - build a PowerPack ? x 18650 7,4V
+ - build a PowerPack ? x 18650 7,4V ? - not sure if i really should build a PowerPack :) Need help here!
- - solve issues cable-length of all 12 Servos.
-Build a cool adapter-cable.
+ - build a nice Adapter-Cable to solve issues with cable-length of all 12 Servos.

-## Software-Todos / Ideas
+### Software-Todos / Ideas

  - write a basic RL-based Implementation to support example_automaticgait.py with a "BodyBalancer".
 ActionSpace is x,y,z of the Body, ObservationSpace pitch,roll,ground_distance,kinematic_motion_function_index
  - create a ROS-Sim-Adapter to map the joint_states to the leg_topic